ShahramShakiba/HauntedHouse-p05/README.md

 <br/> <br/>

 > [!IMPORTANT]
->> - It is crucial to grasp that the project incorporates _"Three.js"_, and _"Vanilla JavaScript"_ to create a visually stunning 3D Haunted House for experimenting with various effects.
+>> - It is crucial to grasp that the project incorporates _"Three.js"_ to create a visually stunning 3D Haunted House for experimenting with various effects.

 <br/><br/>